cahayazulkafli/wallpapers-collection/README.md

-# wallpapers
+# Wallpapers for the dotfiles
 Collections of wallpapers curated from the Internet.
+Used them all and perfect for my taste.